thedxt/Powershell/Single Task/README.md

 ## WAC SSO
 Run on a domain controller as admin.
 This will enable WAC SSO to the server using Kerberos constrained delegation.

+## Win 11 Taskbar Left
+Set the taskbar to the left in Windows 11

 ## Pulse purge
 Pulseway RMM Removal tool this will remove Pulseway and cleanup any leftovers from the uninstall